24 Muscles of the Pelvic Floor

 Pelvic Floor Muscles:

-The main group of muscles which form the pelvic floor and provide foundational support and structure is referred to as the levator ani, consisting of 3 distinct muscles:
+The main group of muscles which form the pelvic floor and provide foundational support and structure are referred to as the levator ani, consisting of three distinct muscles.
+Because these muscles alway work together, they can be considered as one.

 The Perineal Muscles: